Emotions, Equity, & Education Lab

 Hayley Weinberg

-Hayley Weinberg is a fifth year doctoral student in the school psychology program.
+Hayley Weinberg is an internship year doctoral student in the school psychology program.
 Her research interests include the relationship between language abilities and emotion regulation skills in elementary school students.
 Hayley received a B.A. in Psychology and a B.S. in Brain and Cognitive Sciences from the University of Rochester and an M.A. in Psychology from Boston University.

-Anjali Sheth (she/her) is a third year doctoral student in the School Psychology program at the University of Maryland.
+Anjali Sheth (she/her) is a fourth year doctoral student in the School Psychology program at the University of Maryland.
 She earned her B.S. in Neuroscience at Temple University in Philadelphia.
-Her research interests surround adverse experiences and their impact on youth's social-emotional development and their academic performance.
-She is also interested in culturally relevant research and interventions that support South Asian youth and families.
+Her research interests include understanding the experiences of South Asian families with children with disabilities.
+She is also interested in school-family relationships, culturally relevant interventions, and culturally sensitive assessment practices.

 Jessica Felix